Get started on your health and wellness journey

 The duration of BTCM is 4 years full-time.
 Students may choose to complete the course on a part-time basis for a maximum duration of 10 years (part-time study is not available to international students).
 Part-time students should consult with the Registrar.

-The coursework component is undertaken at the Institute’s campus located in Sydney’s CBD; students also undertake extensive supervised clinical practice training at the Institute’s teaching clinic and in a 400 hour intensive internship experience that will also be completed in the Institute’s teaching clinic.
+The coursework component is undertaken at the Institute’s campus located in Sydney’s CBD; students also undertake extensive supervised clinical practice training at the Institute’s teaching clinic and in an intensive internship experience that will also be completed in the Institute’s teaching clinic.
 Students will receive approximately equal clinical training in acupuncture and in Chinese herbal medicine/dispensing.

 Graduates of the course will be registered with AHPRA (Australian Health Practitioners Regulation Agency) and generally enter private practice as primary practitioners and will possess knowledge and understanding of a range of modalities of Chinese medicine including acupuncture and Chinese herbal medicine.

-Contact us today for more information about this course and enrollment dates!
+Contact us today for more information about this course and enrolment dates!

 Learning and Practicing Cupping not for Athletes only!

-In the Rio 2016 Olympics, the round purple colored cupping marks on athletes’ bodies attracted significant public attention.
+In the Rio 2016 Olympics, the round purple coloured cupping marks on athletes’ bodies attracted significant public attention.

 One of the best instruments to assist them is CUPPING.
 The Rio 2016 Olympics have definitely drawn much more study and research attention on this ancient technique.